Sarmkadan/dotnet-api-gateway/README.md

-// ... (rest of the file remains the same)

 ## CircuitBreakerRepositoryExtensions

 The `CircuitBreakerRepositoryExtensions` class provides a set of extension methods for working with circuit breaker repositories.
 These extensions enable you to retrieve circuit breaker statuses by service name, state, or other criteria, as well as update and reset circuit breakers.